Battle of the Beef: Bone-in VS. Boneless Steak

 The Match-Up

-Mr. Steak decided a taste test was in order to make a final determination.
-For the bone-in steaks he grilled a 24oz Porterhouse (half strip/half filet mignon), 20oz Bone-In Ribeye, and 20oz Bone-In Strip steak.
-For the boneless steaks he grilled a 16oz boneless ribeye, a 14oz NY Strip, and a 10oz Filet Mignon.
 Don't worry he did not attempt to eat 104 oz of steak in one sitting...
 He broke it up into two.
-Just kidding.
-We had a whole team of qualified taste testers that assisted in the process.
+Just kidding, we had a whole team of qualified taste testers that assisted in the process.

 The Consensus

 It was impossible to tell the difference between the bone-in and boneless cuts.
 They both tasted spectacular.
-All steaks were USDA Prime and were grilled to perfection at medium rare to medium.
-Mr. Steak determined that the quality of meat, proper thawing, and grilling steaks to medium rare or medium is much more impactful on flavor.
-(For more grilling tips, dive into Mr. Steaks 10 Commandments of Steak blog).
+All steaks were USDA Prime and grilled to perfection at medium rare to medium.

-And so you have it, It turns out the bone-in vs boneless decision is more about grilling/dining experience and presentation than taste.
-A bone-in steak will hold its shape slightly better and offer the opportunity to gloriously gnaw on the bone, a pastime coveted by many steak lovers.
-On the flip side, the boneless steak is easier to evenly grill and slice up, and you only pay for meat, not excess bone you can't eat.
+And so you have it, the choice between bone-in and boneless is about grilling/dining experience and presentation, not taste.
+A bone-in steak will hold its shape slightly better and offer the opportunity to gloriously gnaw on the bone.
+Many steak lovers find this to be a coveted pastime.

 The Final Word